Jump to:

 Laboratory studies

 Electrolytes to evaluate for hyponatremia or hypernatremia and other laboratory abnormalities associated with dysfunction of the hypothalamic pituitary axis should be monitored.
 Symptoms may include polyuria, polydipsia, or decreased urine output.
-Other symptoms of axis dysfunction include fatigue, changes in mental status, in the chronic phase, growth failure, precocious or delayed puberty, amenorrhea and short stature.
+Other symptoms of axis dysfunction include fatigue, changes in mental status, and in the chronic phase, growth failure, precocious or delayed puberty, amenorrhea, and short stature.

 Imaging